maxmilton/ekscss/README.md

 - An official way to remove unused styles
 - Webpack plugin
 - Also test rollup plugin against vite
-  - If there are some particular benifits, make a separate vite plugin, potentially just reexporting the rollup plugin
+  - If there are some particular benefits, make a separate vite plugin, potentially just reexporting the rollup plugin
 - PostCSS syntax plugin then (related):
   - Stylelint plugin
   - Prettier plugin